ahbarari/cologne-zoo-dashboard-challenge/TASKS.md

 Zookeepers reported that the error sometimes changes when reloading the page after the initial start.

 // Your solution:
-After fixing the errors that I mentioned in the Task 1, everything is running smoothly without any errors on console tab. 🎉 I can see the homepage with a brief introduction about the dashboard with a list of Animals with their Gender, Age, and Weight.
-BUT wait..., the Age column supposed to show the age of the animal in years, but it is showing the birth date of the animal.
+After fixing the errors that I mentioned in Task 1, everything is running smoothly without any errors on the console tab. 🎉 I can see the homepage with a brief introduction about the dashboard with a list of Animals with their Gender, Age, and Weight.
+BUT wait..., the Age column is supposed to show the age of the animal in years, but it is showing the birth date of the animal.
 So in the `TheAnimalTable.vue` file, `birthdate` value is used for this column instead of calculating the age of the animal based on the birthdate.
 There is already a `useCalculateAgeInYears.ts` file, so I imported it to `TheAnimalTable.vue` file, and used `useCalculatedAgeInYears` instead of `birthdate`. but I faced `TypeError: birthdate.getTime is not a function` error.
-The reason behind this error is that the birthdate is not Date object, and to fix this problem, I convert it to a Date object and it fixed this problem.
-So now we have the list with correct data.
+The reason behind this error is that the birthdate is not a Date object, and to fix this problem, I converted it to a Date object and it fixed this problem.
+So now we have the list with the correct data.
-Just a tiny note: Since the Age column is showing the age in years, for the animals who are younger than 1 year, 0 is shown (which is not the best definiton😅).
+Just a tiny note: Since the Age column is showing the age in years, for the animals who are younger than 1 year, 0 is shown (which is not the best definition 😅).

 ### Task 3: Start the documentation